UnceSh/Home-Credit-ADS-Audit/README.md

 # Home-Credit-ADS-Audit
-Thorough analysis of an automated decision-making system, with heavy consideration for fairness.
 ## Background
 The automated decision system we anmalyzed is predicting Home Credit Default Risk.
 Loans are a method of borrowing money, helping people pay for immediate expenses when they don’t